ieeevr/2027/contribute/posters/index.md

             All video material (part 1 and 2) should be submitted via PCS in a self-extracting zip container via the camera-ready submission form.
 Part 3 (the link) has a separate field in camera-ready form.
             </p>
             <p>
-            Tools that could be considered (and offer some free functionality) creating / compressing your videos: OBS Studio, Youtube, Clipchamp, Davinci Resolve, Handbrake, Freemake, FFMpeg
+            Tools that could be considered (and offer some free functionality) creating / compressing your videos: OBS Studio, Youtube, Clipchamp, Davinci Resolve, Handbrake, Freemake, FFMpeg.
             </p>
             <p>
-            Tools that could be considered creating closed captions: Youtube, otter.ai.; you can also create/edit closed-captions using the vtt text file, for more information, consider searching for “create vtt file” in your search engine of preference
+            Tools that could be considered creating closed captions: Youtube, otter.ai.; you can also create/edit closed-captions using the vtt text file, for more information, consider searching for “create vtt file” in your search engine of preference.
             </p>
             <p>
             The Diversity, Equity, Inclusion, and Accessibility (DEIA) Chairs have provided guidelines for making submitted videos accessible: <a href="https://ieeevr.org/2025/assets/attend/VR2025_PDF-Video_Accessibility_Instructions.pdf" target="_blank">https://ieeevr.org/2025/assets/attend/VR2025_PDF-Video_Accessibility_Instructions.pdf</a>.
-Read this document carefully and adhere to the provided guidelines
+Read this document carefully and adhere to the provided guidelines.
             </p>
         <h3 id="accepted_poster_presentation">Information on slide</h3>
         <p>